PHart3/2-groups-agda/HoTT-Agda/README.md

 Names are roughly sorted by the amount of contributed code, with the founder Guillaume always staying on the top.

-**If using the version of HoTT-Agda presented in this repo, please cite both the original authors and Perry Hart.**

 License
 -------